Skip to main content

 If qualified leads start dropping, the fastest way to troubleshoot is to isolate where the change happened.
 Did one source fall off (like Google, referrals, Local Services Ads)?
 Did your service area targeting drift?
 Did seasonality shift demand?
 When the number of qualified leads decreases, your schedule usually feels it soon after, so it’s a red flag worth taking seriously.

-When booked jobs or booking rate declines, the cause is usually one of a few predictable issues: calls are being missed, the speed to answer is slow, callbacks are delayed, scripts get inconsistent, or the schedule is too tight and you’re pushing new customers too far out.
+When calls booked start to decline, the cause is usually one of a few predictable issues: calls are being missed, answer times are too slow, callbacks are delayed, scripts get inconsistent, or the schedule is too full to offer customers a reasonable appointment window.

 Having a solid performance in this section will impact your business’s financial health, but also customer satisfaction.

-Booked jobs are your capacity and productivity reality check.
-Tracking it by day and by technician helps you see whether the schedule is truly full or just “messy,” and whether work is being distributed evenly across the team.
+Service calls completed are your capacity and productivity reality check.
+The overall number is what will push you towards your main business goals, but tracking this by day and by technician helps you see whether the schedule is truly full or just “messy,” and whether work is being distributed evenly across the team.

-This KPI is different from the booked jobs tracked on the marketing and sales screen, so make sure you don’t mistake these two.
-Here, you are looking at performance so you can evaluate how many jobs a tech can successfully complete per day or week.
-In the sales department, booked jobs relate to turning a call into a booked customer.
+This KPI is different from the booked jobs tracked on the marketing and sales screen, so make sure you don’t confuse the two.
+Here, you are looking at operational performance to evaluate how many jobs were successfully completed and how many a technician can actually complete in a day or week.
+In the sales department, booked jobs relate to turning a call into a scheduled customer.

-Effective pest control businesses track this KPI closely because small improvements in the number of booked calls per tech or per week can translate to better technician productivity, which in turn could lead to big savings in operational costs.
+Effective pest control businesses track this KPI closely because small improvements in completed service calls per tech or per week can translate into better technician productivity, stronger route efficiency, and better use of labor in the field.

 TGLs (Tech-Generated Leads)